StefanoChiodino/stefano-chiodino-uk/content/posts/welcome-to-the-internet-you-don-t-know-shit-part-1.md

 ## When everything else fails: old style debugging

-So....we started taking elements off the page, until it stopped.
+So....we started taking elements off the page, until it stopped.:

 Turns out that `style="background-image: url('');"` it's interpreted as "the URL of the background image is an empty string, relative to the current URL".